Operation Gisela: Gisela: German counter-attack

 No. 100 Group were searching for intruders in force by 01:30, at which time the intruders had already spent 90 minutes over England.
 Several Ju 88s were chased out to sea and two were claimed as shot down.
 Three Ju 88s crashed while making ground attacks on targets of opportunity.
 Leo Zimmermann of NJG 5 attempted to attack an Air Transport Command B-24 using his Schräge Musik but was spotted.
 Evasive action by the pilot avoided an attack and the Ju 88 was seen to crash into the ground after its wing tip made contact with the runway.
-Eight minutes later Heinrich Conze, also of NJG 5, attempted to attack a car driven by Royal Observer Corps member Mr J P Kelway.
+Eight minutes later Heinrich Conze, also of NJG 5, attempted to attack a car driven by Royal Observer Corps member J P Kelway.
 The Ju 88 struck power lines as it attacked and crashed into the car killing Kelway and the German crew.
 Over Pocklington Johann Dreher and his crew attempted to attack a landing Halifax and then a taxi that had its headlights on and was travelling along a parallel road near the airfield.
-Dreher hit some trees as he dived to low-level and all aboard were killed.
-The crews had the distinction of being the last German airmen to crash on British soil during the war.
+Dreher hit some trees as he dived to low-level and all aboard were killed; these were the last German airmen to crash on British soil during the war.

 The most dangerous part of the operation was over by 02:15.
 The intruders had spent over an hour in British airspace.
 Now the journey back over the sea to Germany and the Netherlands was undertaken.
 The British had jammed German radio beacons and switched on others with the same frequency.
-It was hoped the move would fool German pilots into landing in Britain in error.
-Experienced pilots did not fall for the ruse.
-Still, they had to fly over the sea by dead reckoning.
-A consequence of this showed that while around only five Ju 88s were lost in combat over England, eight crews were missing, three were killed in crash-landings and had died from their injuries, six crews had baled out 11 aircraft crashed or were damaged on landing.
+It was hoped this would fool German pilots into landing in Britain, but experienced pilots did not fall for the ruse.
+They then had to fly over the sea navigating by unreliable dead reckoning.
+While around only five Ju 88s were lost in combat over England, eight crews were missing, three were killed in crash-landings, six crews had baled out, and eleven aircraft crashed or were damaged on landing.

 German claims

-Below is likely only an incomplete record of claims submitted by German crews during Gisela.
-It is certain that some of the crews that did not return from the operation also would have filed claims for air victories.
+This is an incomplete record of claims submitted by German crews during Gisela.
+It is likely that some of the crews that did not return from the operation would also have filed claims for air victories.